 Biggest Lottery Win UK

-Christine and Colin Weir of Ayrshire, Scotland, scooped a colossal £161,653,000 jackpot in the EuroMillions draw held on 12th July 2011.
-This fabulous win remains the largest EuroMillions prize, in Sterling terms, ever won in the UK.
+The biggest lottery win in the UK came on 12th July 2011, when Christine and Colin Weir of Largs, Ayrshire, scooped a colossal £161.6 million jackpot in EuroMillions.
 After going public with their big win, the Weirs set up the Weir Charitable Trust with the aim of supporting Scottish communities and small charities.
-In 2014 alone the proud Scots couple donated more than £5 million to the Scottish National Party as a show of their support for Scottish independence.
+The proud Scots couple have also donated more than £5 million to the Scottish National Party and the pro-independence group Yes Scotland since their win.

 Coming in just behind that secretive winner is car enthusiast Neil Trotter, who picked up a life-changing £107.9 million EuroMillions jackpot on 14th March 2014.
 The mechanic and amateur racing driver had purchased £10 worth of EuroMillions Lucky Dip tickets after having a “good feeling” about the upcoming the draw.